brakmic/OpenUI5_Table_Demo/README.md

 Inside the *Scripts/advarics* directory you'll find *controls*, *models* and *config*

-There are the helper methods located.
+There you'll find helper methods for easier configuration of tables.

 So, instead of using raw
 <pre><code>table.addColumn({